Naalfioiflaan/Naalfioiflaan/README.md

 🌱 I am very interested in the world of data and because of that I want to become a data analyst, data scientist, to machine learning engineer or anything related to data.

 📫 If you are interested in getting to know me , Let's connect with my [Linkedin](https://www.linkedin.com/in/nadiraalifia/) account.
-I will happy when i get new friends.
+I will be happy when i get new friends.

 <p align="left">
 <a href="https://github.com/Naalfioiflaan">